zenml-io/zenml/docs/book/how-to/customize-docker-builds/use-a-prebuilt-image.md

 ### Your project code files

 The files containing your pipeline and step code and all other necessary functions should also be available inside the image.

+- If you have a code repository registered, you don't need to include your code files in the image yourself.
+ZenML will download them from the repository to the appropriate location in the image.

+- If you don't have a code repository but `allow_download_from_artifact_store` is set to `True` in your `DockerSettings` (`True` by default), ZenML will upload your code to the artifact store and make it available to the image.

+- If both of these options are disabled, you can include your code files in the image yourself.

 Take a look at [which files are built into the image](../../../../docs/book/how-to/customize-docker-builds/which-files-are-built-into-the-image.md) page to learn more about what to include.

 {% hint style="info" %}